dropboxclone/distributed_file_directory_tree/README.md

 * Refactor REST API to return JSON indicating action successful/failed.
  - don't send form data directly in html.
 Pass it through JS and display visually the response.
 * Continuous integration support like [Travis CI](https://travis-ci.org/).
 * Consider deployment.
 Perhaps [Heroku](https://www.heroku.com/) or Google App Engine?

+##Demo
+Please see demos of [v0.1.0](https://github.com/dropboxclone/dropboxclone/releases/tag/0.1.0) in the [demos page](https://github.com/dropboxclone/dropboxclone/wiki/Demo) in the [Wiki](https://github.com/dropboxclone/dropboxclone/wiki).

+##LogBook
+We have summarized our discussions in the [logbook page](https://github.com/dropboxclone/dropboxclone/wiki/Logbook).
+Future discussion are also intended to documented there.